Managing symptoms and side effects

 - cleaning teeth with a soft toothbrush improves oral hygiene and can reduce the risk of getting ulcers.

-Poor appetite can result from the illness, treatment or a side effect such as a sore mouth, constipation, diarrhoea or feeling sad, anxious or frustrated.
-Talk to your doctor if you're struggling to eat well as many of these causes can be treated.
+Poor appetite can result from secondary breast cancer, its treatment or a side effect such as a sore mouth, constipation, diarrhoea or feeling sad, anxious or frustrated.
+Talk to your doctor if you’re struggling to eat well as many of these causes can be treated.
+You may also consider:

-- Try to choose foods you enjoy or eat soft foods if your mouth is sore.
+- Choosing foods you enjoy or eat soft foods if your mouth is sore

-- Try to eat small meals frequently, rather than three large meals per day.
+- Eating small meals frequently, rather than three large meals per day

 Fatigue and tiredness

-Issue 17 of The Inside Story (supplement to The Beacon Issue 51) includes an article on Managing Sleep and Fatigue.
+Issue 17 of The Inside Story includes an article on managing sleep and fatigue.